Edgeberry/Edgeberry-Device-Hub/documentation/alignment.md

 **Library**: Uses `dbus-native` Node.js library with `exportInterface` pattern for service registration.

-**Database Integration**: D-Bus services connect directly to SQLite databases for persistent storage.
-Whitelist functions use the `uuid_whitelist` table in the provisioning database with proper transaction handling and error management.
+**Database Integration**: D-Bus services connect directly to the main devicehub.db SQLite database for persistent storage.
+Whitelist functions use the `uuid_whitelist` table with proper transaction handling and error management.

 **Production Status**: All D-Bus interfaces are fully implemented and production-ready.
 Whitelist enforcement is enabled by default in the provisioning service.